skie/plum_search/README.md

 Plugin implements highly configurable search strategy.

-### Planned Release Cycle:
-Dev (currently), Alpha, Beta, RC, 1.0 stable (incl. tagged release then).

 ### What is this plugin for?

-This plugin implements custom, flexible search with multiple ways of search configuration for cakephp 3.0.
+This plugin implements custom, flexible search with multiple ways of search configuration for cakephp 3.*
 Plugin provides search support on tables, controllers and templates layers.

 ### Provided features